PuddyClub/Firebase-Discord-Interactions/README.md

 ### result.reply(msg, msgType) [msgType = 'default' or 'temp']
 Place a string or an object with the JSON values.

 msg - String or Object of the messaage that will be returned to the Discord Interaction Endpoint API.
-Your values will be sent to json.data
+Your values will be sent to "json.data".

 https://discord.com/developers/docs/interactions/slash-commands#responding-to-an-interaction

-Special Values
+Special Values:
 ```js
 result.reply({ content: 'Test!', visible: false }); // The message will be visible only to the command sender.
 ```